x-ethr/text/CONTRIBUTING.md

 > _We're still working on “github.com/x-ethr/example”.
 Check back in a few minutes!_

+For any other issues, consult the [official](https://pkg.go.dev/about#adding-a-package) documentation.

 ### Pre-Commit

 The following project makes use of `pre-commit` for local-development `git-hooks`.
 These hooks are useful